FREE RESOURCES

 23. Self-Love Shields

-Girls create a paper “shield” filled with words and images that reflect who they are, what they’re proud of, and what makes them unique.
+Girls design paper shields with symbols, words, and images that reflect what makes them proud and unique.

 24. Growth Mindset Roleplay